-Energy balls are a favorite MLN snack.
+Energy balls are a favorite Mindful Living Network snack.
 They are easy to make, require no baking or cooking time, and are healthy for you!
 If you’ve enjoyed our other dessert-inspired energy balls, then you are definitely going to get a kick out of this one.
 With a few ingredients, you can enjoy key lime energy balls.

 Ready For a Tangy Energy Treat?